Risks of IVF

 An ectopic pregnancy can cause pain in the abdomen, followed by vaginal bleeding or dark discharge from the vagina.
 Therefore, if you have vaginal bleeding or abdominal pain after IVF and a positive pregnancy test, tell your doctor.

 If your pregnancy test is positive after IVF, it is best to have a scan in the sixth week to make sure the fetus is growing properly and that your pregnancy is normal.

 Stress and emotional problems are side effects that may be seen in couples who are trying to treat infertility.
 These problems are especially common when infertility treatment is unsuccessful.
 The support of family and friends, and the use of counselors’ guidance, can greatly help infertile couples in the ups and downs of infertility treatment. (learn more about causes of IVF failure: Causes of IVF failure)

 Risks of IVF in older women

 IVF is more likely to be successful in women under the age of 40 years.
-Because at the age of 40, the eggs have better quality, and the chances of fertility and implantation in the uterus increase.
+Because at the age of 40, the eggs have better quality and the chances of fertility and implantation in the uterus increase.
 As women get older, their chances of success in IVF not only decrease, some risks of IVF such as miscarriage and birth defects are also increased. learn more about how to increase your chances of IVF success: ۱۱ Tips to Increase Your Chances of IVF Success

 This may worry you.
 But don’t worry.
 These are the risks of IVF treatment and even many other infertility treatments that are unlikely to occur.
 But you should be aware of them before treatment.
 Don’t worry and try to have a healthy child from today.